Acramonics/SolatronG2U/README.md

 I provide a summary of all the necessary information on this page.

-Note that there is also [discussion of creaing a GPIB/USB interface](https://egirland.blogspot.com/2014/03/arduino-uno-as-usb-to-gpib-controller.html), but note that this uses different pin assignments and different software.
+Note that there is also [discussion of creating a GPIB/USB interface](https://egirland.blogspot.com/2014/03/arduino-uno-as-usb-to-gpib-controller.html), but note that this uses different pin assignments and different software.